geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Such is the counsel, to my faithful breast u That Jong experience dictates as the best."

-He spoke : and Oreichalcon then replied,
+He spoke: and Oreichalcon then replied,
-Whose pleasing arts his inward treachery hide ;
+Whose pleasing arts his inward treachery hide;
 Like radiant Chrysos in his garb and face,
 But differing far in merit, and in race,
 His spirit proud would regal honours claim,